 Students are required to complete homework assignments in addition to daily class assignments.
 Each instructor will assign the homework, along with its due date.
 Homework turned in on time will receive full credit.
 Homework turned in late will receive half credit.
 If a student is absent on the day homework is due, he or she may turn in the assignment for full credit on the first day back from the absence.
 During a course, a MUD instructor will provide each student with performance assessments.
 These assessments provide instructors and students with a forum in which to meet and discuss areas of concern.
 If the student is missing assignments or tests or has missed class time, the instructor will provide him or her with a plan to help get caught up and additional practice or testing periods can be scheduled.
 Students who are required to make up missed assignments, tests or times are encouraged to do so while they are still attending class.

 Each MUD student must read and accept these written Rules of Conduct.

 Cancellation & Refund Policy

-Students may withdraw from a course after instruction has started and receive a pro-rated refund for the unused portion of the tuition as well as other refundable charges if the student has completed 60 percent or less of thee course or program.
-In this case, the student's Last Day of Attendance (LDA) is the date from which the school will calculate the pro-rated refund.
+Students may withdraw from a course after instruction has started and receive a pro-rated refund for the unused portion of the tuition as well as other refundable charges if the student has completed 60% or less of the course or program.
+In this case, the student’s Last Day of Attendance (LDA) is the date from which the school will calculate the pro-rated refund.
 The student will be charged for all days up to, and including the LDA.
 The LDA is defined as the last day the student attends the course.
 All refunds will be paid within 30 days of the Date of Determination.
 MUD will also refund payments collected from a third party.
 Should MUD cancel or discontinue a course or educational program, the school will issue an appropriate refund of all charges.
-All refunds will be aid within 30 days of the cancellation date.
+All refunds will be paid within 30 days of the cancellation date.